 All these options are quick and straightforward but depend on whether the carrier supports them.
 In most cases, your SIM should be activated, and the “SIM not provisioned” error solved.

 4. Contact Your Carrier or Network Provider

-If the SIM won’t activate, it’s time to make a phone call (from another device, of course!) to your carrier or network.
-Explain to them the error message, and the steps you’ve taken so far.
+If the SIM won’t activate, it’s time to make a call (from another device!) to your carrier or network.
+Explain to them the error message and the steps you’ve taken so far.

-Your carrier will typically keep you on the line while they investigate the issue, and if it is a problem with the activation server, there may be some delay in getting the SIM activated.
-On the plus side, you’ll have a reason for the error, and a possible date for resolution.
+Your carrier will typically keep you on the line while they investigate the issue.
+If it is a problem with the activation server, there may be some delay in getting the SIM activated.
+On the plus side, you’ll have a reason for the error and a possible date for resolution.